1. Swapping a kitchen every time you change flat

 It also means that, if you are arriving fresh in Germany, on top of all the furniture you expected to buy, you could end up forking out for an oven, a fridge, a sink and a dishwasher.

-2. You're forced to pay a TV licence fee, even if you don't have a TV
+2. Having to pay a TV licence fee - even if you don’t own an idiot box

 Nowadays few of us have a TV.
 Or at least you’re unlikely to buy one if you’ve just moved to Germany when you have Netflix, Amazon Prime, and the rest of the internet to choose from.

-But for some mad reason, in Germany every household has to pay a TV and radio licence, regardless of whether you own one.
+But for some reason every German household has to pay a TV and radio licence, regardless of whether you own one.

 And it’s not exactly cheap.
 Each household has to pay €17.50 per month.
 And don’t expect to slip under the radar: the authorities will soon be in touch, and may even threaten to seize your car, even if you don’t have one of those either.